'It's Become Especially Relevant': Classes On Cryptocurrencies Booming On College Campuses

 Stanford and Cornell offer the most classes nationwide, with many of Cornell’s happening at their Roosevelt Island campus.
 Students studying everything from computer science to law are enrolling in the courses, convinced today’s best jobs demand some knowledge of the decentralized money system.

-“The big established companies will definitely be partners in this whole equation, while the startups in [financial technology] will likely invent the new cool stuff,” associate professor Kathleen Derose said.
+“The big established companies will definitely be partners in this whole equation, while the startups in [financial technology] will likely invent the new cool stuff,” NYU Stern Associate Professor Kathleen DeRose said.

 Even alumni are coming back to class, curious about digital currency, which, as an investment, can be risky because of volatile price changes.
 There also have been warnings from regulators about potentially unlawful online platforms.